 If in the event, as Mr. Mosler described above, that the borrower, or the lender, defaults (negative capital), then they are never destroyed, they become ‘permanent’ NDFA.

 Keep in mind that similar to the nonperforming loan that defaults (becomes permanent NDFA), even the healthy loans that do not default (temporary NDFA) are usually not paid off for quite awhile.
 These assets are ‘pumping the economic prime’ for a very long time.
 Just like a consumer 30-year mortgage on Main Street in the hundreds of thousands of dollars, or an institutional debt obligation on Wall Street that is perpetually rolling over in the hundreds of millions of dollars, many healthy loans take many years to ‘net-out’.

-In the meantime, along with NFAs created by the federal gov’t, these NDFAs created in the non federal gov’t are working their magic, which is helping the bottom line of US households, that at last count have over $100T in net worth.
+In the meantime, along with NFAs created by the federal gov’t, these NDFAs created in the non federal gov’t, they are also working their long-term magic (they are the ‘smoking gun’ of good economies too), which is helping the bottom line of US households—that at last count have over $100T in net worth.

 Note that is a “T” as in TRILLION and that is a NET amount.
 That is the amount that US households have AFTER all their loans ‘net-out’ (which is a far greater amount than the current running total of NFAs created by the federal gov’t).

 Follow us at Pure MMT for the 100%

 Follow MineThis1 and his REAL MACRO trading instructors